sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    Sage.
 Note that some packages will ignore the compiler settings and use values deemed safe for that package on a particular OS.

 #.
-Optional:  Run the configure script to set some options that
+Run the configure script to set some options that
    influence the build process.

    - Choose the installation hierarchy (:envvar:`SAGE_LOCAL`).